rivernews/Final-Project-si507/README.md

 ## How to run tests

-TODO

 1. Make sure you cd into project root directory.
 1. Make sure you activate virtual environment.
 1. `python SI507project_tests.py`
-2. Second (e.g. any other setup necessary)
-3. etc (e.g. run the specific test file)
-NOTE: Need not have 3 steps, but should have as many as are appropriate!

 ## In this repository: